Announcing NewLimit: a company built to extend human healthspan

 Will this technology be accessible to all?

 Yes.
 Every breakthrough product, from cell phones to electric cars, started out with breakthroughs in basic science, which led to expensive early prototypes.
 But the cost of these products were driven down over time, to the point where they are becoming accessible to everyone.
 Some of these products take decades to get to lower costs, but we hope to move much faster than that.
-An example of potential with the right scale: Two years ago, mRNA therapeutics package in lipid nano particles (LNPs) were a product only reserved for expensive gene therapies, but in 2021 over a billion people received an mRNA LNP to immunize them against COVID for less than $20 a dose.
+An example of potential with the right scale: Two years ago, mRNA therapeutics packaged in lipid nano particles (LNPs) were a product only reserved for expensive gene therapies, but in 2021 over a billion people received an mRNA LNP to immunize them against COVID for less than $20 a dose.

 How well capitalized is the company?